some-mthfka/hu.dwim.sdl/README.md

   (sdl:quit))
 ```

-TODO Is there a way to generate annotated struct makers that would show the actual fields?
-That would require the means of getting the fields of a given struct (if one had to generated these manually).
+TODO Is there a way to generate annotated struct makers that would show the
+actual fields in the docstring?
+That would require the means of getting the
+fields of a given struct (if one had to generate these manually).

 ### Status: beta

-I think everything is pretty solid, but there may be errors in judgement when sorting functions in the conversion lists: there could be some stray functions that may not really need error checking, or, on the contrary, may benefit from it.
-If there's a clear cut case of this and you see it, don't rely on it, it will be considered a bug and will be fixed.
+I think everything is pretty solid, but there may be errors in judgement about
+the functions in the conversion lists: there could be some stray functions that
+may not really need error checking or conversion, or, on the contrary, those
+that may.
+If there's a clear cut case of such an error that you find, don't rely
+on it, it will be likely considered a bug and will be fixed.
+So, please, report
+dubious cases.

 All the breaking changes will be listed in this file.

+#### Problems

+- The specs in the repo are out of date by 5 years.
+I didn't figure out how to
+  regenerate them myself, cffi was giving me some pesky error, while the `c2ffi`
+  utility worked fine if I supplied `/usr/include` to it, but my attempts to do
+  this within the asdf definition were short-lived.
+- Definitions for `SDL_DequeueAudio` and `SDL_RWwrite` were done manually to add
+  special cases of error checking (see above about them), and I didn't test
+  them.
+The original definitions should be available with % prefix, though.
+- This fork relies on support prologue code pull request being merged in
+  `cffi`.
+The change is only a few lines of code and shouldn't be a problem.

 ### Alternative projects